frappe/frappe/frappe/core/doctype/userrole/README.md

-Role belonging to parent Profile
+Role belonging to parent User